Hearthstone Battlegrounds Strategy Guide [Season 8]

 Quillboar: Blood Gem Madness build

-Key minions: Chargla, Gem Smuggler, Bongo Bopper, Drakkari Enchanter
+Key minions: Chargla, Drakkari Enchanter

 Next, the most obvious one is to look for Quillboars that will actually get you those buffed-up Blood Gems on your Quillboars.
 There are a lot of choices here and you will need to choose the route that your Tavern “gives you”.
 Getting a Bristling Buffoon in the midgame is fine, but at later stages, you really want to ramp up the Blood Gem production.
 The two best ways are to go either “End of Turn Effect Trigger” or the Battlecry route.
 “End of Turn” route essentially has Chargla, Drakkari Enchanter, and Bongo Bopper, this will give you a lot of Blood Gems.
-Of course, you won’t get this combo all the time so a very good alternative is playing around Gem Smuggler with Draconic Deathscale, Brann Bronzebeard, and even Young Murk-Eye.
+Of course, you won’t get this combo all the time so a very good alternative is playing Gem Smuggler with, Brann Bronzebeard, and even Young Murk-Eye.
 These combos will give you a lot of Blood Gems and a huge power spike if you happen to find them, especially if you already buffed up your Blood Gems.

 Strategies for countering Quillboar build